 If you have a pocket or a secure spot to tuck the AirTag in within your luggage, you don’t necessarily need an additional accessory.
 But considering that it will be attached to your luggage, we think it’s worth the investment of a keychain or loop accessory.
 We’ve rounded up a plethora of AirTag accessories from lanyards to keychains, and even some that you can customize.

 One of our favorites is the Belkin Secure AirTag Holder, which physically clamps the AirTag and ensures that it won’t fall out.
-It will cost you around $12.99, which is much more inexpensive than Apple’s leather keychain or leather loop.
+It will cost you around $13 when not on sale, which is much more inexpensive than Apple’s leather keychain or leather loop.